How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 Like they say, “Be where your customers are”.

-Get on Reddit, Quora, Facebook, Twitter, Instagram, Pinterest, Google plus.
+Get on Reddit, Quora, Facebook, Twitter, Instagram, Pinterest, Telegram.
 Share on other platforms like Medium, LinkedIn, StumbleUpon, Slideshare.

 Do SEO, run ads, create backlinks, write for other bloggers.
 Reach out to them, request them to share your story with their audience.
 Some would share some won’t.
 But you just can’t leave any stones unturned.